George N. Gillett Jr.: Biography

+Investor Ronald Perelman, regarded as a corporate raider and the owner of Revlon and Marvel Entertainment, purchased majority control of SCI Television on February 17, 1993, pushing Gillett out entirely.
+The transaction came through a bankruptcy court-approved Chapter 11 reorganization: Perelman's holding company MacAndrews & Forbes made a $100 million investment in SCI, which was still burdened by $1.3 billion in debt, in exchange for 53 percent of its equity.
+WTVT, Gillett's station in Tampa, Florida, was also included.
+After the deal closed, SCI was folded into Perelman's New World Entertainment and renamed New World Communications.

 After junk bonds

 Gillett walked away with $32.1 million to restart his business empire when Vail floated on the NYSE.
 In 1995, he repurchased Packerland undertaken by Booth Creek Management Corp., a company created to oversee the acquisitions and management of interests of the Gillett family from that point forwards, and of which Gillett remains chairman.

 In 1996, he formed Booth Creek Ski Holdings Inc., acquiring or building a range of ski resorts in New Hampshire, California, Washington and Wyoming.
 He later bought Grand Targhee Ski and Summer Resort, together with several golf courses.
 Booth Creek continues to operate Sierra-at-Tahoe.

 From 1997, he extended his meat interests by building Corporate Brand Foods America (which included ITC, Iowa Ham, Jordan Meats and Wright Bacon).
 Iowa Beef Processors (IBP) purchased the company for US$550 million in 1999.